US STOCKS-Futures hit by euro zone, Dell concerns

 * Dell revenue outlook weighs on sentiment

-NEW YORK, May 22 U.S. stock index futures fell on Wednesday as caution prevailed ahead of a meeting of European leaders and on mounting concerns over Greece's future in the euro zone.
+NEW YORK, May 22 U.S. stock index futures fell on Wednesday ahead of a meeting of European leaders and on concerns over Greece's future in the euro zone.

 A weaker-than-expected revenue forecast from computer maker Dell also weighed on investor sentiment.

-The "ex-Greek PM was just stating the obvious to anyone paying attention over the past month since the election.
-He doesn't want Greece leave but it could happen and it would be ugly if it did," said Peter Boockvar, equity strategist at Miller Tabak + Co in New York.

-"This said, the markets are on edge and sensitive to every possible out of control scenario coming out of Europe."

-Facebook Inc will also be eyed, after sources said that while company officials traveled the country to talk up the company's $16 billion initial public offering, the social networking giant advised analysts for underwriters to reduce revenue and earnings forecasts.
-The stock was up 0.8 percent to $31.20 in premarket trade.
+* Facebook Inc will also be eyed, after sources said that while company officials traveled the country to talk up the company's $16 billion initial public offering, the social networking giant advised analysts for underwriters to reduce revenue and earnings forecasts.
+The stock was off 2.4 percent at $30.27 in premarket trade.

 * Dow up 0.19 pct, S&P 500 up 0.15 pct, Nasdaq up 0.28 pct (Updates prices, comment; changes byline)